Pureblueessentialsorg/pureblueessentials.com.au/content/categories/bottles/_index.md

 weight: 40
 visible: true
-summary: Bamboo and glass 10ml bottles to make your own blends at home and banksia pod essential oil diffusers small and large
+summary: Bamboo and glass 10ml bottles to make your own blends at home and banksia pod essential oil diffusers small and medium
 ---